 The core advantage of digital Burndown Charts is that it’s simple to see what’s going on within your project in real-time.
 You can use these charts to directly analyze whether your current project progress is up to par with your initial estimates.

 They require minimal effort to create and offer an immediate look at your team’s status.
 Additionally, they can be used to boost project transparency and keep all team members updated on the project’s current state.

 In Agile “burning down” the backlog simply means working through a group of outstanding tasks until there is no work left – think about burning down a candle until it’s gone.

-Accordingly, a Burndown Chart begins with a sprint’s worth of work (usually expressed as story points) and progresses downward to zero.
+Accordingly, a Burndown Chart begins with a sprint’s value of work (usually expressed as story points) and progresses downward to zero.

 - A vertical “y” axis showing the total estimated effort (story points) to complete the Milestone.

-- A horizontal “x” axis showing time in days.
+- A horizontal “x” axis shows time in days.

-- An ideal line which shows how the project would progress if work were being completed at a steady clip.
+- An"ideal" line that shows how the project would progress if work were being completed at a steady clip.
 This line is shown as light grey and dashed.

-- An actual line which shows the remaining story points as the team works through the Milestone.
+- An "actual" line that shows the remaining story points as the team works through the Milestone.
 This line is purple and solid.

 At the beginning of the sprint, both the actual and ideal lines show the total story points for all Issues and Pull Requests assigned to the Milestone.